The CGA has a number of awards which recognise outstanding alumni in our community.

 Established in 2016, this award is a tremendous way for the CGA to pay tribute to a much loved and respected member of the Caulfield Grammar School community, while also acknowledging the exceptional contributions of our alumni.
 The Don Wirth Medal recognises outstanding service amongst the CGA community over a minimum 10-year period.
 Individuals must be nominated by another Grammarian and cannot nominate themselves.
 All nominations will be reviewed by the Awards Sub-Committee with their recommendations being presented to the full CGA Committee.
 Don Wirth Medal medals are awarded at the CGA Founder’s Day Dinner or, if the recipient is unable to attend, at an appropriate CGA function during the year.

-Congratulations to Scott Williams, Brian Frost, Richard Harris and Robyn Varney who have all received a Don Wirth Medal for their outstanding service.
+Congratulations to Scott Williams, Brian Frost, Richard Harris, Robyn Varney, Michael Dakic, David Gregor, Chris Mathieson and Warwick Watson who have all received a Don Wirth Medal for their outstanding service.

 Affiliate Service Awards